 Bjarne Stroustrup is a Managing Director in the Technology Division of Morgan Stanley in New York, a visiting professor in computer science at Columbia University, and the original developer of the programming language C++.
 Bjarne authored "The C++ Programming Language," which has been translated into 19 languages and is one of the most widely read books of its kind.
 Bjarne has received numerous honors including fellowships from the Association for Computing Machinery (ACM) and the Institute for Electrical and Electronics Engineers (IEEE), and was elected member of the US National Academy of Engineering (NAE).
-In 2013, he was elected to the Electronic Design Hall of Fame.
+In 2013, he was elected to the Electronic Design Hall of Fame, and in 2017, he was selected to receive the Faraday Medal from the Institution of Engineering and Technology (IET).
 Bjarne is also a distinguished research professor in computer science at Texas A&M University.
 He holds a PhD from the University of Cambridge.

 I wanted to get back to solving real-world problems.
 This was very important to me.
 I had gotten too far away from my roots and I wanted more realistic problems than I was dealing with in academia.
 I am getting those challenges here at the firm.
 I find myself motivated by the important and varied technical challenges that are presented, and by working with a technical community that is among the best skilled in the world.